whitemech/pylogics/README.md

 ## License

-pylogics is released under the GNU Lesser General Public License v3.0 or later (LGPLv3+).
+pylogics is released under the MIT License.

-Copyright 2021 WhiteMech
+Copyright 2021-2024 The Pylogics contributors

 ## Authors